-In this case, residential treatment rehab centers refer to one level of care in the drug alcohol industry.
-Unlike other levels of care, residential treatment is designed to help clients learn how to live a clean and sober lifestyle through actual practice.
+In this case, residential treatment refer to one level of care in the drug alcohol industry.
+Unlike other levels of care, it is designed to help clients learn how to live a clean and sober lifestyle through actual practice.
 This is done by having the client live in an environment which has some of the functions of every day, normal living.

-Residential treatment is especially effective for individuals with a long history of addiction, alcohol related behavior.
-Residential treatment offers a variety of structured programs used to accommodate the client’s needs.
-These programs mainly focus on re-socializing its residents to an alcohol, drug-free lifestyle.
+It is especially effective for individuals with a long history of addiction, alcohol related behavior.
+It offers a variety of structured programs used to accommodate the client’s needs.
+These programs mainly focus on re-socializing to an alcohol, drug-free lifestyle.

 Questions and Answers

 A: programs last an average of 30 days, many need more

 Q: What’s the difference between inpatient drug rehab?

 A: clients generally do not do there own chores (cooking, shopping) during inpatient

 Q: are clients free to leave?